rita-barbosa/LAPR2-2223/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

   * "Adopt recognized coding conventions and standards (e.g., CamelCase)"
   * "The application should use object serialization to ensure data persistence between two runs of the application."

-### Interface Constraints

-_Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

-* _THERE ISN'T ANY._

-### Physical Constraints

-_Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

-* _THERE ISN'T ANY._